bhimsen92/YAIL/README.md

 # What it can do
 1. It is typed.
 2. Supports basic arithmatic operations.
-3. Supports basic types like Integers, Float, String and Arrays[only for Integers and Double]
+3. Supports basic types like Integers, Float, String, Function and Arrays[only for Integers and Double]
 4. Supports the creation of functions and nested functions.
 5. Supports Closure and Currying.
 6. Supports creation of Threads.